socialidea-it/korian-plugins/capability-manager-enhanced/readme.txt

 11. **Media library permissions**: Decide who can upload, edit and delete files.
 12. **WooCommerce permissions**: Control access to WooCommerce products, orders, coupons and more.
 13. **Multisite support**: Manage permissions on a single site or across your whole network.
+14. **User switching**: Test any user's account without resetting their password.

 ## #1.
 WordPress User Role Editor ##